 Autumn Colors Paint Yosemite Valley Photo by Keith Walklet

-For most of us, Labor Day signaled the unofficial end of summer.
+For most of us, Labor Day signals the unofficial end of summer.
 Vacations are over.
 Kids are back in school.
-It was the last bonafide summer holiday weekend and, from this point forward it’s a slow, steady slide into the New Year.
+The final firework display at the California State Fair has faded away.
+It’s the last bona fide summer holiday weekend and, from this point forward it’s a slow, steady slide into the New Year.

-Each year, the Fall Equinox occurs around September 23rd.
-The sun crosses the celestial equator, from north to south, heralding the end of summer and marking the official start of autumn.
+The Fall Equinox occurs around September 23rd each year.
+The sun crosses the celestial equator, from north to south, heralding the end of summer marking the official start of autumn.
 Professed or scientific – it’s autumn!
-The days are shorter; shadows are longer; nights are cooler; and you can feel the change in the air.
+Days are getting shorter; shadows are longer; nights are cooler; and you can feel the change in the air.
 It’s inspirational!
 It’s also one of the best and most inspired times of year to visit Yosemite National Park!

 When it comes to visiting Yosemite, fewer travelers visit in this “off-season.”
 Annually, millions of people throng to see the splendor of the granite cliffs, cascading falls, giant sequoias, and the grandeur made famous by the likes of John Muir and Ansel Adams.
 During late spring and throughout the summer months, Yosemite is teeming with guests from around the world.
 There’s more traffic and making lodging reservations, especially within the park, can be a challenge.
 Post-summer, the visitor-tide ebbs and the Park begins an unhurried progression into a seasonal hibernation.
 Fewer cars on the roads in, out, and around the park, is definitely a big plus.
 The availability of lodging – at all levels – is much more attainable.
 And rates start to fall, ever so slightly, usually towards the end of October.